-British Canoeing is committed to playing a leading role in securing a bright future for our waters, and improving access to and along the water for paddlers.
+British Canoeing is committed to playing a leading role in securing a clear future for our waters, and improving access on and along the water for paddlers.

 Get out on the water